Yoast/developer/docs/features/indexables/functional-specification.md

 * The homepage
 * Author archives (for authors with published, public posts)

-We also store several 'patterns' which represent _template_ and content types where it isn't valuable or necessary to include discreet indexables for every possible permutation.
+We also store several 'patterns' which represent _template_ and content types where it isn't valuable or necessary to include discrete indexables for every possible permutation.
 These include:

-* Date archives
-* Post type archives
+* Post type, taxonomy and date archives
 * Error pages
-* Search results
+* Internal search results

 *We consider a page to be 'public' when the `public` attribute for the post/taxonomy type is set to `true` in `register_post_type`/`register_taxonomy`.
 ## Use-cases